CCThompson82/RoboND-Perception-Project/report.md

 ### Pick Message
 These pieces of information were assembled into a PickPlace message, which was then sent to the `pick_place_routine` service proxy as a request for robot movement.
 The resulting actions were generally successful in picking, but rarely successful in placing [See discussion].
+This logic was performed within the `pr2_mover` function in `node.py`.

 ## Discussion